MicrosoftDocs/ATADocs/ATPDocs/classic-configure-detection-exclusions.md

 1. Select **Save**.

 >[!NOTE]
->Of the most common domains with [Suspicious communication over DNS](exfiltration-alerts.md#suspicious-communication-over-dns-external-id-2031) alerts opened on them, we observed the domains that customers most excluded from the alert.
+>Of the most common domains with [Suspicious communication over DNS (external ID 2031)](other-alerts.md#suspicious-communication-over-dns-external-id-2031) alerts opened on them, we observed the domains that customers most excluded from the alert.
 These domains are added to the exclusions list by default, but you have the option to easily remove them.

 ### From a security alert